 Other factors that influence where a page is found in SERPs include relevance and authority.
 Relevance and authority are determined by Google.

-Trustworthy links are in essence votes with a quality of each vote an important element.
+Trustworthy links are in essence votes with quality of each vote an important element.
 Quality is now the top ranking factor in search engines since the most recent Google updates.

 What is Copywriting?